Hi, it will depend on your budget and what you want to do whilst in Dubai.

 I have been living here in the UAE for 9 years.
 Most of 3-5 stars hotels really do ask for the proof of marriage .
 I know it is ridiculous but this is how things work here.
 You cannot even kiss in public. over 7 years agoAnswered by Mrs. Jean via Travellr.com

 You have answered nothing!
 People please be objective!
 We only want the name of ONE discrtict to stay.
 Guests here do not know the places.
 We have to plan.
 Wouldn't it be easier if you just say ONE name of a district??
-Where you can find everything, food, market, close or in downtown... that is where tourists of 3 days want to stay!!!!!!! about 7 years agoAnswered by carla via Travellr.com
+Where you can find everything, food, market, close or in downtown... that is where tourists of 3 days want to stay!!!!!!! over 7 years agoAnswered by carla via Travellr.com

 There is this excellent website called Airbnb, where you can rent out shared or private rooms in people's homes by the night or week, it works out cheaper compared to hotels, and you get to experience the place through the eyes of a local resident.